Admissions & Aid

 To be eligible for federal financial aid you must meet all of these requirements:

 - Be a U.S. citizen, a U.S. national or eligible non-citizen

 - Be registered with Selective Service if you are male (see www.sss.gov for more information)

 - Have the ability to benefit from a college education as demonstrated by possessing one of the following: (1) a high school diploma, (2) a GED or its equivalent or (3) a home school completion certificate

 - Be working toward a degree, diploma or an eligible certificate program (short-term certificates do not meet the minimum federal requirements)

 - You must not owe a refund on a federal grant or be in default on a federal education loan

 - You must not have any drug convictions that affect your current eligibility

-Select CCC course sections are participating in the Follett IncludED program which means your textbook costs will be included as part of your course tuition and fees.
+Select CCC course sections are participating in the Follett Access program which means your textbook costs will be included as part of your course tuition and fees.

 Grand Island Campus